HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Creative acts

 From the above, we see that we are not seeing children as parts but as a whole.
 Everything is important and worthy of our attention, not just what we seek.
 Our brains are essentially lazy.
 They like routine and predictability.
-When we broaden our ideas about what we are listening for and add more modalities and senses for that listening, we are open to seeing and observing more.
+When we broaden our ideas about what we are listening for and incorporate more modalities and senses into that listening, we become more open to seeing and observing.

 11. Documentation